-In conclusion, we report on kinase inactivating EPHB4 mutations in eleven individuals from two extended family pedigrees presenting with a phenotypic spectrum from severe, lethal non-immune hydrops to ASD only.
+In conclusion, we report on kinase-inactivating EPHB4 mutations in 11 individuals from 2 extended family pedigrees presenting with a phenotypic spectrum from severe, lethal nonimmune hydrops to ASD only.
 The inheritance pattern is typical of autosomal dominant inheritance with variable expression.
-Using a genetic mouse model, we have further shown that Ephb4 deficiency in lymphatic endothelium leads to defective lymphovenous valves, which may critically contribute to edema formation in LRHF/GLD patients.
-This is the first report in the literature of a human phenotype associated with EPHB4 mutations and also the first report of an autosomal dominant form of LRHF.
+Using a genetic mouse model, we have further shown that Ephb4 deficiency in lymphatic endothelium leads to defective LVVs, which may critically contribute to edema formation in LRHF/GLD patients.
+This is the first report, to our knowledge, of a human phenotype associated with EPHB4 mutations and also, we believe, the first report of an autosomal dominant form of LRHF.